freeradical13/freeradical13.github.io/index.md

 [Red Blood Cells][] (or [erythrocytes][], or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> to cells in the body.

 [Platelets][] (or [thrombocytes][]) lack a nucleus and help with forming blood clots in response to injury.
+A blood clot that blocks the flow of blood in a vessel is called a [thrombus][].

-Thrombocytes also lack mitochondria and generate ATP through anaerobic respiration.
+Erythrocytes and thrombocytes lack mitochondria and generate ATP through anaerobic respiration.

 [White Blood Cells][] (or [leukocytes][], or WBCs) have a nucleus and are the cells of the immune system.

-A blood clot that blocks the flow of blood in a vessel is called a [thrombus][].

 ##### Blood Vessels